LupitaLee/sushiyo_rails_api/README.md

-# sushiyo_rails_api
+# Food Court Online

-Sushiyo is an educational single page web application made with rails as the backend Api and utilizing JavaScript as the frontend.
+Food Court Online is an educational single page web application made with rails as the backend Api and utilizing JavaScript as the frontend.
-In this app, You will be able to see the items  of a shop and create new items and in the search bar you can find a specific sushi roll by their name.
+In this app, You will be able to see the items of a shop and create new items and in the search bar you can find a specific items by their name.

 ## Installation